Soekarno–Hatta International Airport: Airport rail link

-An express line between Halim Perdanakusuma Airport and the airport is under planning stage, to be built by an investor as a public–private partnership.
+An express line between Halim Perdanakusuma Airport in South Jakarta and SHIA is under planning stage, to be built by an external investor in a public–private partnership.
 The express train will take 30 minutes to connect the airports.
-In early 2015, the government changed the fund from participation to not funding at all, so the contract for Rp 28 billion will be revised, including new rail express tariff.
-The construction of this line has been delayed and completion is now projected to be in 2019 at the earliest.
+The construction of this line has been delayed and completion was originally projected to be in 2019 at the earliest.
+As of 2025, the express line has yet to be constructed.